mergeflow/chrome-extension/README.md

-# 'Search in Mergeflow' Chrome extension
+# "Search in Mergeflow" Chrome extension
 With this Chrome extension, you can select any word(s) in a webpage, and search Mergeflow for it.

+## How to add the extension to your Chrome browser

+1. Go to chrome://extensions/
+2. Enable Developer Mode
+3. Click "Load unpacked extension", and select the folder where you put the files of this extension.

+## How to use the extension

 It works like this: